OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 - Use `console.log` statements within your custom functions code to send output to the console in real time.

-- Use `debugger;` statements within your custom functions code to specify breakpoints where execution will pause when a debugger is active.
-For example, if the following function runs while a debugger is active, execution will pause on the `debugger;` statement, enabling you to manually inspect parameter values before the function returns.
-The `debugger;` statement has no effect in Excel Online when a debugger is not active and has no effect in Excel for Windows at any time.
+- Use `debugger;` statements within your custom functions code to specify breakpoints where execution will pause when the F12 window is open.
+For example, if the following function runs while the F12 window is open, execution will pause on the `debugger;` statement, enabling you to manually inspect parameter values before the function returns.
+The `debugger;` statement has no effect in Excel Online when the F12 window is not open.
+Currently, the `debugger;` statement has no effect in Excel for Windows.

     ```js
     function add(first, second){